 Black bear hunting in Maryland is generally restricted to the western region of the state.
 The mountainous terrain and untouched wildlands in this area is ideal habitat for bear, and offers excellent hunting opportunities.
 A challenging hunt, black bear roam vast areas with intense awareness of their surroundings.
 For a hunter to take a wild black bear is a true achievement.

 Black bear season is open only for a few days in October, and only to lottery winners.
 Lucky winners of licenses will be allowed to hunt in Garrett, Allegany, Washington and Frederick Counties.

 For information on seasons, sizes and bag limits, click HERE.

 Obtaining a black bear hunting license involves an application process and a lottery system.
 Maryland’s Department of Natural Resources issues a limited number of permits that are valid within designated bear hunting areas (Allegany, Frederick, Garrett, and Washington counties).
 Visit the Maryland Department of Natural Resources' Bear Seasons and Regulations page for more information.

 Money generated from the sale of licenses goes directly to the conservation, protection, and preservation of Maryland’s natural habitat and cherished wildlife.
-Maryland DNR works tirelessly to maintain a healthy population of bear and the regulations needed to sustain hunting in Maryland.
+Maryland DNR works tirelessly to maintain a healthy population of fish and game, and the regulations needed to sustain fishing and hunting in Maryland.
 Changes in regulations, dates, and requirements vary year-to-year.
 Please check with DNR frequently for the most up-to-date information.